callum-hart/immutable-styles/docs.md

 ## Design Decisions / Tradeoffs

-In order to achieve no overrides there are some tradeoffs, some of which may feel unatural - and the rationale not immediately apparent.
+In order to achieve no overrides there are some tradeoffs, some of which may feel unnatural - and the rationale not immediately apparent.
 Each tradeoff is documented below explaining *what* it is, *why* it exists and the *problem* it solves.
 It should be noted that tradeoffs are subject to change if and when a better solution is found.

-Alot of the design decisions make CSS resilient to changes in HTML.
+A lot of the design decisions make CSS resilient to changes in HTML.
 This means changes in HTML (structure/attributes) should not introduce unforeseen overrides.

 ### Class Selectors

-**What** All classes are matched via *exact* attribute selectors `[class=className]`.
+**What:** All classes are matched via *exact* attribute selectors `[class=className]`.

-**Why** Prevent overrides when an element uses multiple classes containing competing styles.
+**Why:** To prevent overrides when an element uses multiple classes containing competing styles.

-**Problem**
+**Problem:**

 ```html
 <p class="foo">...</p>